Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The primary mode corresponds to the user's primary activity.
 Within this primary interaction context, transient modes may pop-up and then go away.
 In terms of interaction "intensity"
-all user intents that require high intensity and immediacy
+all high-intensity user intents that are frequently used and require  immediacy
-are direct-mapped to keystroke-sequence driven controls.
+are direct-mapped to keystroke-sequences.
 Lower intensity intents that are less frequently needed
 are indirect-mapped to transient, pop-up modes.